Search

 3. Deadline.

-i.
-The Legislative Committee’s initial recommendation must be filed seven days before the start of the First Legislative Session unless the House adopts a different deadline in its order of business.
+1. The Legislative Committee’s initial report for resolutions must be filed seven days before the start of the First Legislative Session unless:

 Explanation.
 This amendment clarifies the submission deadlines for committee reports on resolutions, aligning it with the new process for earlier committee work.
 Previously, the absence of a deadline for committee reports led to delays in the publication and calendaring of resolutions.
 Consequently, deputies faced challenges in accessing timely information.